joacomonsalvo/passw0rd/README.md

 # Passw0rd

-The project consists of an advanced password generator, which aims to help users use more secure passwords in their accounts.
+The project consists of a password generator, which aims to help users use more secure passwords in their accounts.
+Avaliable in pypi.

 ## Installation